 - When flying, carry your driver’s license, FAA 8700-2 and online training course completion certificate.

 How often do I need to re-certify under BasicMed?

 To fly with BasicMed, you will need an exam with completed FAA 8700-2 form every 4 years.
 You will need to retake the online BasicMed course and pass the quiz every 2 years.
 Remember to carry the updated certificate with you.

 BasicMed vs medical certificate comparison

-Now that you’ve learned about BasicMed, let’s end with a quick side-by-side comparison that will help you make the final determination on which option is best for you.
+Now that you’ve learned about BasicMed, let’s end with a quick side-by-side comparison with the third class medical, that will help you make the final determination on which option is best for you.
 You can also hold both certifications at the same time if you wish.